TuleSimon/XCalendar/readme.md

 ## 🤝 Contribution

-If you wish to contribute, please feel free to submit pull requests or issues to help improve RowKalendar.
+If you wish to contribute, please feel free to submit pull requests or issues to help improve XCalendar.

 ## 💙 Find this repository useful?
 If you find this library useful, please consider starring the repository and sharing it with others :star: